2005 Lebanese general election

 General elections were held in Lebanon in May and June 2005 to elect the 128 members of the Parliament of Lebanon.
-They were the second elections in thirty years without a Syrian military or intelligence presence in Lebanon.
+They were the first elections in thirty years without a Syrian military or intelligence presence in Lebanon.
 These elections were the first in Lebanese history to be won outright by a single electoral block and were also the first to be monitored by the United Nations.

 Results

 First round

 The first round was held on May 29, 2005 in Beirut.
 The Rafik Hariri Martyr List, a coalition of Saad Hariri's Current for the Future, the Progressive Socialist Party and other anti-Syrian parties, won all 19 seats.
 Saad Hariri is the son of former Lebanese Prime Minister Rafik Hariri who was assassinated in February 2005, in a car bombing in Beirut.
 The coalition left one seat free for a Shiite candidate from Hezbollah.